Creator Questions: Getting started

 Every project's "Campaign" tab (the page with the project's description, rewards, and funding details) is preserved as it ended.
 Creators with new information to share can post a project update.
 Creators of successfully funded projects can use our Spotlight feature, the customizable section at the top of the Updates page, to highlight milestones in their creative process.

 If no backers have selected the reward tier, you can change the estimated delivery date on your Edit Project page.
-If the reward has already been selected the date cannot be changed, so you should notify those backers of the new delivery date via the "Message All" button in that reward tier's Backer Report.
+If the reward has already been selected the date cannot be changed, so you should notify those backers of the new delivery date via the "Message All" button in that reward tier, which you can find in your Backer Report.

 Each post can be made publicly viewable or backers-only.
 Backers-only updates allow you to communicate privately with backers as a group.